Martin and Lewis: Radio, television, and films

-Their Comedy Hour shows consisted of musical song and dance from their nightclub act or movies, with Dick Stabile’s big band, sketch comedy with slapstick or satires of current films and tv shows, Martin's solo songs, and Lewis's solo pantomimes, physical numbers or conducting the orchestra.
+Their Comedy Hour shows consisted of musical song and dance from their nightclub act or movies, with Dick Stabile's big band, sketch comedy with slapstick or satires of current films and TV shows, Martin's solo songs, and Lewis's solo pantomimes, physical numbers or conducting the orchestra.
 Martin and Lewis often broke out of character, ad-libbing and breaking the fourth wall.
 This early television show established their popularity nationwide.

 Although there had been a number of hugely successful film teams before, Martin and Lewis were a new kind of duo.
 Both were talented entertainers, but the fact that they were such good friends on and off stage took their act to a new level.
 Lewis later offered an explanation for their success:

 Who were Dean's fans?
 Men, women, the Italians.
 Who were Jerry's fans?
 Women, Jews, kids.
 Who were Martin and Lewis' fans?
 All of them...
 You had fans that didn't care that Lewis was on or that Martin was singing.
 Because if Dean was singing, that was Martin and Lewis.
 If Jerry was goin' nuts, that was Martin and Lewis.

-Martin and Lewis were the hottest act in America during the early '50s, as well as the highest paid act in show business according to a 1951 Life magazine article the duo was featured in while on their most successful movie tour promoting That's My Boy.
+Martin and Lewis were the hottest act in America during the early '50s, as well as the highest paid act in show business, according to a 1951 Life magazine article.
+The duo was featured in that magazine while on its most-successful movie tour, promoting That's My Boy.
 The tour was so successful, audience members would not leave their seats, so Martin and Lewis began doing "free shows" afterwards on fire escapes or out their dressing room windows, jamming the streets with adoring fans hoping to catch a prize – a hat, a shoe, maybe an autograph.
 However, the pace and the pressure soon took their toll.
-Martin usually had the thankless job of the straight man, and his singing had yet to develop into his unique style of his later years.
+Martin usually had the thankless job of the straight man, and his singing had yet to develop into the unique style of his later years.
 The critics praised Lewis, and while they admitted that Martin was the best partner he could have, most of them claimed that Lewis was the real talent of the team and could succeed with anyone.
 Lewis praised Martin in his book Dean & Me, where he called Martin one of the great comic geniuses of all time.